Skip to main content

 STRONG

-Consistent, quality sleep is associated with slower biological aging across multiple clock types.
+Consistent, quality sleep is linked to slower biological aging across multiple clock types.
+Disrupted sleep consistently accelerates aging markers.

 Mechanism

-Sleep supports DNA repair, immune function, hormonal regulation, and inflammatory resolution.
-Chronic sleep disruption accelerates epigenetic aging and shifts immune/inflammatory profiles.
+Sleep supports DNA repair, immune regulation, hormone balance, and the resolution of inflammation.
+Chronic sleep disruption accelerates epigenetic aging and shifts immune and inflammatory profiles in ways that aging clocks detect.

 Clock responsiveness

-Sleep deprivation accelerates epigenetic clocks in observational studies.
-Inflammatory markers (reflected in glycomic and immune clocks) worsen with poor sleep.
-Phenotypic biomarkers improve with sleep restoration.
+Sleep deprivation is associated with accelerated epigenetic clocks in observational studies.
+Inflammatory markers (captured by glycomic and immune clocks) worsen with poor sleep.
+Phenotypic biomarkers improve when sleep is restored.

-7-9 hours for most adults.
-Consistent timing matters.
-Address sleep apnea and other disorders.
-Blue light management, temperature optimization, and stress reduction support sleep quality.
+Seven to nine hours for most adults.
+Consistent sleep and wake times matter.
+Address sleep disorders like apnea.
+Blue light management, cooler room temperatures, and stress reduction all support sleep quality.

 What we don't know

-Whether sleep improvement can reverse accumulated epigenetic damage.
-Optimal sleep duration for different ages.
-How much clock sensitivity to sleep disruption is transient vs lasting.
+Whether improving sleep can reverse accumulated epigenetic damage.
+The optimal sleep duration at different ages.
+How much of the clock sensitivity to sleep disruption is temporary versus lasting.

 Key findings

-• Sleep disruption associated with accelerated epigenetic aging
+• Sleep disruption linked to accelerated epigenetic aging

 • Inflammatory markers worsen with chronic poor sleep